4 Quick Ways to Transfer PDF to iPad & iPhone

 You can download the tool right here.
 The download is free of charge, so is the trial period.
 Out of all – it's literally the most user-friendly way we have tested.Download WALTR 2 for FREE

 Open the ‘dmg’ file and drag the app into ‘Applications’ folder.
 Then you can use it.

-WALTR 2 works over WiFI, so before you use it – make sure your iPhone and computer are connected to the same WiFi network.
+WALTR 2 works over WiFI or with the help of USB connection.
+Before you use it – make sure your iPhone and computer are connected to the same WiFi network.

 Step 2.
 Drop your PDF into WALTR.

 Once you did so – it will show up in your iBooks.app.